 July 7: Marcus Dominguez, senior in Sociology, has been awarded a Gilman Scholarship to study abroad in Costa Rica in Fall 2015.
 The Gilman awards up to $5000 to support undergraduates who wish to study abroad and funds study in most countries around the globe.

-July 2: Congratulations to Reagan Kays, May 2015 graduate in Pre-Law Agribusiness, on being named a Phi Kappa Phi Graduate Fellowship winner.
+July 2: Kansas State University May 2015 graduate receives Phi Kappa Phi fellowship to study agriculture, public policy law.
+Congratulations to Reagan Kays, May 2015 graduate in Pre-Law Agribusiness, on being named a Phi Kappa Phi Graduate Fellowship winner.
 The award will contribute $5000 to support his first year of law school.
 Reagan is the 26th K-State student in the last 30 years to be awarded a Phi Kappa Phi Graduate Fellowship.
-Read the full story here.

 May 22: Shai Washington, junior in Political Science with a secondary major in International Studies, has been named a Thomas R. Pickering Undergraduate Foreign Affairs Fellow for 2015.
 Shai was one of only ten students selected nationally in the competition.
 The Pickering supports outstanding students who hope to become U.S. Foreign Service Officers by providing two of funding as well as mentoring and internship opportunities.